QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 Human intelligence tell us which regressions to run.

-Furthermore, once we have those regressions in hand, considerably more human intelligence is required fully to appreciate what they reveal about the structure of the Ramsey plan.
+Even  more human intelligence is required fully to appreciate what they reveal about the structure of the Ramsey plan.

 ```{note}
 At this point, it is worthwhile to read how Chang {cite}`chang1998credible` chose